kiasarecool/HA_dht11_pir_oled_sensor_display/README.txt

-Use a dev board not a mini for best results; made to fid nodemcu v3 esp8266 pin numbers listed in config
+Use a dev board not a mini for best results; made to fit nodemcu v3 esp8266 pin numbers listed in config

 Parts: